-- 19. The Development Committee shall consist of the Principal, the Vice-Principal, the Treasurer, the Development Director, two or three members of Governing Body elected by Governing Body for three years (renewable), the Chair or other representative of the Advisory Council, the President or other representative of the Lady Margaret Hall Association, two JCR representatives, and one MCR representative.
+- 19. The Development Committee shall consist of the Principal, the Vice-Principal, the Treasurer, the Development Director, two or three members of Governing Body elected by Governing Body for three years (renewable), two representatives from the alumni body, two JCR representatives, and one MCR representative.
 The Deputy Development Director shall be in attendance.
 The Development Director shall be secretary of the Committee. - 20.
 The Committee shall be responsible for implementing, monitoring, and reviewing the College's fund-raising objectives and alumni relations objectives as laid out in the Strategic Plan, and advising Governing Body on their revision.
 It shall provide guidance to the Development Office on priorities in achieving these objectives, and shall keep under review the resources necessary, including staff and finances, to achieve them. - 21.
 The Committee shall meet at least once a term.